Participating as an individual author or book lover:

 2. Make use of local contacts.
 Check into your options at your local libraries and indie book stores - perhaps they'll let you hang a poster letting people know about the book bomb and that they should look for your book on Saturday.
 Be sure to use the hashtag #mgbookbomb.

-3. Don't just sign your book.
+3. Writers, don't just sign your book.
 This is an opportunity to connect with a new reader personally.
 Leave a note introducing yourself.
 Include your website, blog or other social media info.
 If you aren't leaving your own book, explain why you chose the book you did.
 If your book is forthcoming, tell the new reader about it.
 Leave a few tantalizing details about your WIP.

 4. Enlist a middle grader to help you with the drop.
 I've had nephews, nieces, and cousins helping out.
 If you really want to use an event effectively, make it a personal experience for middle grade readers!